Kaduna State Nigeria Travel Guide

 Highlight the 'One-Week Comprehensive Experience' for Kaduna and its nearby areas, including Zaria and Kajuru Castle.

 Take the train to Abuja.
-Spend 2-3 days exploring the capital's modern attractions, national monuments, and dining scene.
+Spend 2-3 days of exploring the capital's modern attractions, national monuments, and dining scene.

 Tailor your Kaduna experience to specific interests, whether history, food, or cultural immersion.